sw360/sw360vagrant/README.md

 ```
 $ vagrant plugin install vagrant-proxyconf
 ```
+Again, even if you do not need to use the functionality you will need to install the plug-ins, because vagrant cannot parse the vagrant file  other wise.

 * adapt the Vagrantfile in the generate-box folder to set the proxy information
 ```
 $ vi shared/configuration.rb